Redux Resource XHR

 Redux Resource XHR is an action creator that simplifies CRUD operations.

-More information about CRUD actions in Redux Resource can be found in the Request Actions guide and the four guides on CRUD:
+More information about CRUD actions in Redux Resource can be found in the guide and the four guides on CRUD:

 We recommend familiarizing yourself with the content in those guides before using this library.